 Public healthcare infrastructure in India has long suffered from neglect and has a chronic lack of funding.
 Between 2009 and 2019, India invested less than 2 percent of its GDP in public health.
-This percentage has continued to drop, with barely 1.1 percent of the GDP going towards public health last year (PRS, 2020).
-This lack of investment has come home to roost, with India unable to cope effectively with the ongoing COVID-19 pandemic.
-The handling of this crisis has exposed the weaknesses of the public healthcare system in the country and raised questions on the decades of neglect and abdication of responsibility by the successive governments, both at the center and in the state.
+This percentage has continued to drop, with barely 1.1 percent of the GDP going towards public health in 2019 (PRS, 2020).
+This lack of investment has come home to roost, with India unable to cope effectively with the ongoing COVID-19 pandemic, particularly during the surge of the second wave since April 2021.

 According to the National Health Profile in 2019, there were a total of 713,986 government hospital beds available in India, amounting to 0.55 beds per 1000 population.
 This is an abysmally low amount that could lead to complications during a pandemic like COVID-19.
-According to Singh et al. (2020), many states had even less than the national level average of 0.55 beds per 1000 population.
-It is also estimated that 5-10 percent of total patients require critical care in the form of ventilator support.
+According to Singh et al. (2020), many states lied below the national level figure.

+It is estimated that 5-10 percent of total patients require critical care in the form of ventilator support.
 Although no official figures on the number of ventilators available in the public sector are available, the same analysis by Singh et al. estimated that India possesses 17,850 to 25,556 ventilators.
 Even in the best-case scenario where all ICU beds were equipped with ventilators, India had a maximum of 57,000 ventilators to cater to the rapidly growing number of COVID-19 patients.
+During the second wave of the pandemic the daily demand for liquid medical oxygen shot up for more than 10,000 Metric Tons (MT)to normal daily demand of 3,000 MT.
+Many hospitals ran out of oxygen, causing the loss of precious lives.
+The shortage of trained medical professionals added to the woes, as India possesses one government doctor for every 10,000 patients, against WHO's recommendation of one doctor for every 1,000 patients.